-You will be asked to attend for a pre-assessment 7-10 days before you are admitted to hospital.
-At this visit you will see a nurse who:
+You will be asked to attend for a pre-assessment appointment 7-10 days before you are admitted to hospital.
+At this visit you will see a nurse who will:

-- Will discuss your operation with you.
+- Discuss your operation with you.

 - Take blood samples.

 - Ask for a urine sample.

 - Organise for you to attend for an ECG.
-You may also see the anaesthetist and surgeon who will carry out your operation.
+You may also be seen by the anaesthetist and surgeon who will carry out your operation.

-Admission to hospital for your operation Day of admission
+Admission to hospital for your operation

+Day of admission